suzannepk/slurm_HPCC/README.md

 Did you see that your job was queued and why it was not running yet?
 It’s possible that your job could have run before your query was sent, so there might not be an entry for it in the queue.
 The other way to check if the job ran, is to see if there is an output file in your directory.

-Typing `ls` will list all the files in your current directory and including the output file, if it exists.
+Typing `ls` will list all the files in your current directory and including the output file if it exists.

 The filename will be composed of the name that your chose for your job in the batch script followed by the job ID number from the queue followed by `.out`.
 My output files look like this:
 ```